devalx/docker-teamspeak3/README.md

 * Teamspeak 3 server
 * Adding a Licence file (planned)
 * make complete ts3 conf accessible (planned)
+* settings are persisted between start/stop of the container, after upgrading(using the run cmd to make a new container) not yet. will follow in the future, probably as an change to the run command, not the dockerfile itself.
 #### Usage

   Following commands a just examples which should be ok for most installs.